rn17/Time/Readme.txt

 1.Basic command line

 Step1, Type: main
-Step2, Give arguements on command line on the next line with space: Europe Moscow
+Step2, Give arguements on command line on the next line with space(for example): Europe Moscow

 2.GUI with Localization(Language: Hindi)